ComposableFi/composable/rfcs/0001-feature-gated-runtime.md

 See usage of 'feature = "develop"` in runtime.

 See usage of `[cfg(feature= ...)]` in Cumulus Assets parachains (the conditionally enable some specific pallets in construct runtime macro).
+(this conditionally enables specific pallets in the construct runtime macro)
 ### IDE support

 Rust analyzer works well with features behind `rust-analyzer.cargo.features` configuration in VS Code.
 It is visible what features are on and off.